 Universidad San Francisco de Quito, Ecuador

-Paul Mena Erazo is a correspondent for international media and multimedia journalism professor at the Universidad San Francisco de Quito (USFQ),with 18 years of journalistic experience.
+Paul Mena Erazo is a correspondent for international media and a multimedia journalism professor at the Universidad San Francisco de Quito (USFQ),with 18 years of journalistic experience.

-He obtained an MA in journalism in the United States as a Fulbright scholar.
+Mena obtained an MA in journalism in the United States as a Fulbright scholar.
 He also taught journalism at other Ecuadorian universities such as UDLA and PUCE.
-In recent years he has participated as an instructor for journalists and various media outlets of Ecuador in areas such as digital media, Web tools for investigative journalism, data journalism, SEO for journalists, mobile journalism, restructuring and redesign of news websites, social networking, electoral journalism, and law and ethics of communication.
+In recent years Mena has participated as an instructor for journalists and various media outlets of Ecuador in areas such as digital media, Web tools for investigative journalism, data journalism, SEO for journalists, mobile journalism, restructuring and redesign of news websites, social networking, electoral journalism, and law and ethics of communication.

 Mohamed Azad Mohamed Mustaffa